-On the down side, some think the interface is a bit clumsy, but honestly at these prices, we’re not bothered by it.
+On the downside, some think the interface is a bit clumsy, but honestly, at these prices, we’re not bothered by it.

 All of this stuff offered at such a low price really makes an excellent case for being the best podcast hosting platform on the market, especially if you’re on a budget.

-All plans have a 1 month free trial, so go have a look at PodBean for yourself.
+All plans have a 1-month free trial, so go have a look at PodBean for yourself.

 As you’ve probably figured out, most of the podcast hosting platforms listed here try to find a niche to stand out in.
 In the case of Captivate, that niche is definitely audience growth.

-Upon investigation, it’s pretty clear Captivate have really taken some care into thinking about and implementing features that truly help podcasters increase their audience and profile, rather than just slapping on some shiny things to grab attention.
+Upon investigation, it’s pretty clear Captivate has really taken some care into thinking about and implementing features that truly help podcasters increase their audience and profile, rather than just slapping on some shiny things to grab attention.

 In terms of standout features to help podcasters grow their audiences, Captivate allows you to insert calls to action right in the podcast so you can do things like send people to your site, or be added to your email list.

 Analytics are simple but robust, and that’s important when you need to figure out what is working and what isn’t working in terms of growing your audience.
 Captivate also works with the Interactive Advertising Bureau (IAB), which means all of their analytics are designed to be industry standard for podcasting — that means every stat is designed to be genuinely insightful.